 Each Valuation is time and circumstance specific.
-The most appropriate Valuation Approach will depend on several factors, including the stage of development, the highest and best use, the Basis of Value, the availability of Valuation Inputs and data, and on the Approaches and Methods used by the market.
+The most appropriate Valuation Approach or Method will depend on several factors, including the stage of development, the highest and best use, the Basis of Value, the availability of Valuation Inputs and data, and on the Value estimation techniques used by participants within the relevant market for the Mineral Property.
 For a particular Mineral Property, Valuation Methods from at least two of the three Valuation Approaches should be used.
-There are a variety of Valuation Methods within the Valuation Approaches, each of which may be more suited to the Valuation at hand than others.
+There are a variety of Valuation Methods within the Valuation Approaches, each with different suitability to the Valuation assignment at hand.

 The results from the Valuation Approaches and Methods employed should be analysed and reconciled into a concluding opinion of Value.
-The reasons for giving a higher weighting to one Valuation Approach or Method over another, including any elimination of an outlier value, should be stated.
-The opinion of Value can be stated as a range of Values and/or as a single Value.
+Reasons should be stated for the relevance and reliability of the reconciliation method or methods used.
+The opinion of Value can be stated as a range of Values and/or as a single Value within a stated range, depending on national code or standard requirements.

-When the Basis of Value to be determined is Market Value, the Valuer should attempt to ensure that Inputs to all Valuation Methods applied are derived from the relevant market place, including the expectations and perceptions of the applicable market participants.
+When the Basis of Value to be determined is Market Value, the Valuer should attempt to ensure that Inputs to all Valuation Methods applied are derived from the relevant marketplace, including the expectations and perceptions of the applicable market participants.